kirchhausenlab/Cryosamba/README.md

 ## Terminal

+❗❗❗**WARNING**❗❗❗ These instructions require you to know how to open a terminal window on your computer, how to navigate through folders and to copy files around.

-Note: these instructions are designed for machines with a Linux operating system.
+Note: these instructions are designed for machines with a **Linux** operating system.
 For Windows, refer to the [manual installation instructions](https://github.com/kirchhausenlab/Cryosamba/blob/main/installation_instructions.md).

 ### Installation

-Open a Terminal window and navigate to the directory where you want to save the Cryosamba code via `cd /path/to/dir`.
+1) Open a Terminal window and navigate to the directory where you want to save the Cryosamba code via `cd /path/to/dir`.

+Note: the expression `/path/to/dir` is not meant to be copy-pasted as it is.
+It is a general expression which means that you should replace it with the actual path to the desired directory in your own computer.
+Since we do not have access to your computer, we cannot give you the exact expression to copy-paste.
+This expression will appear several times throughout these instructions.

-If you received CryoSamba via a zip file, run
+2a) If you received CryoSamba via a zip file, run
 ```bash
 unzip path/to/Cryosamba.zip
 ```
 in this directory.

-Otherwise, run
+2b) Otherwise, run
 ```bash
 git clone https://github.com/kirchhausenlab/Cryosamba.git
 ```

-Once successfully cloned/unzipped, navigate to the scripts folder via `cd path/to/Cryosamba/automate/scripts`
+3) Once successfully cloned/unzipped, navigate to the scripts folder via `cd path/to/Cryosamba/automate/scripts`

-To setup the environment, run:
+4) To setup the environment, run:
 ```bash
 chmod -R u+x *.sh
 ./startup_script_.sh